hibtc/madgui/README.rst

     madgui /path/to/model.madx

 Note that madgui is currently only suited for relatively small sequences, on the scale of few hundred elements at the most.
-Don't say I didn't warn you if you use it with the LHC;)

 Configuration